What is feline leukemia virus?

 "The benefits of vaccination greatly outweigh these small risks in most situations, particularly for cats at risk of exposure."

 FeLV vaccines have been available for many years and have been continuously improved upon.
 They are helpful in preventing infection with FeLV and, therefore, in controlling FeLV-related disease.
 Unfortunately, no vaccine is 100% protective.
 When possible, do not allow your cat or kitten to come into close contact with known FeLV-infected cats or cats of unknown vaccination history.

 Based on recommendations by the American Association of Feline Practitioners, current research and expert opinion recommend FeLV vaccination for all kittens, and then on an as-needed basis for adult cats.
 Although the FeLV vaccine is not considered a core vaccine in adult indoor cats, it is highly recommended for cats that spend time outdoors.
 Your veterinarian can discuss the pros and cons of vaccinating your cat against this disease based on her specific lifestyle and risk of exposure.

 The incidence of FeLV disease has dramatically declined over the past several decades.
 This is likely due to a combination of the availability of accurate screening tests, improved client awareness of the disease, a change in the lifestyle of the average cat (more cats are kept indoors rather than being allowed to roam freely), and vaccination of at-risk cats.

 How often is revaccination necessary?

-In the initial vaccination series, two doses of vaccines administered 1 month apart are necessary to provide strong, lasting immunity.
+In the initial vaccination series, two doses of vaccine are administered one month apart, which is necessary to provide strong, lasting immunity.
 Even so, this immunity will decline over time and periodic revaccination will be necessary.
-Your veterinarian will advise you of the recommended revaccination schedule, based on your cat's lifestyle and needs.
+Your veterinarian will advise you about the recommended revaccination schedule based on your cat's lifestyle and needs.